mawenbao/niu-x2/README.md

 ## Demo

-You can see my demo blog [atime.me](http://atime.me).
+You can check out my blog [atime.me](http://atime.me) for a live demo.

 ## Usage

+If you are hosting your pelican site locally, please remeber to set the `SITEURL` variable to empty in your pelican configuration, otherwise the theme will not be able to find the css and js static files correctly.

-For more configurations, see `Theme settings` section below.
+For more theme related configurations, please refer to `Theme settings` section below.

 First clone my theme: